Active Directory Lab 1 – Azure

 Using Azure’s GUI we configured our DC as:

-• Operating System: Windows Server 2019 Datacenter
+- Operating System: Windows Server 2019 Datacenter.

-• Azure Region: East US (selected for optimal latency and cost-efficiency)
+- Azure Region: East US (selected for optimal latency and cost-efficiency).

-• Security Tier: Standard (lab environment; production would require premium security features)
+- Security Tier: Standard (lab environment; production would require premium security features)

-• Redundancy: Single instance (lab configuration; a production environment requires multi-zone redundancy or even regional – as you should never have a single point of failure in your critical infrastructure).
+- Redundancy: Single instance (lab configuration; a production environment requires multi-zone redundancy or even regional – as you should never have a single point of failure in your critical infrastructure).

-As this server is located within an Azure datacenter and not on-premises, we have to remote in.
+- As this server is located within an Azure datacenter and not on-premises, we have to remote in.
 The two main ways to accomplish this: SSH (port 22) which only provides secure CLI access or RDP (port 3389) which provides a graphical user interface – Azure recommends using RDP.

-• We have two machines in this project: the server hosting our AD services and our client management workstation that has RSAT installed to remotely manage AD (which is best practice, as explained later).
+- We have two machines in this project: the server hosting our AD services and our client management workstation that has RSAT installed to remotely manage AD (which is best practice, as explained later).

-Since these are two different machines, we must ensure that they are in the same network/LAN or else they wouldn’t be able to talk to each other.
-Of course, using a router/gateway they would be able to speak to each other if they are in different subnets – but that’s for our Network Projects.
-I want to briefly describe the network architecture to lay a foundation.
+- Since these are two different machines, we must ensure that they are in the same network/LAN or else they would not be able to talk to each other.
+Of course, if you use a router/gateway, then they would be able to speak to each other if they are in different subnets ā but that’s for our Network Projects.

 Network Architecture